 The Adeii Eichii Cliffs are in the Navajo Nation and a permit is needed to visit them.
 The permit can be obtained in Cameron at the Cameron Visitor Center located at the intersection of Highways 89 and 64 (SW corner).
 The visitor center is open five days a week from 8AM to 5:30 PM during the winter months.
 Iti si usually open seven days a week during the summer but the schedule varies.
 If you planm to pick up a permit on the weekend during the summer you should call +1 928 679-2303 to get their summer hours.
 Permits are also available by mail, apply well in advance of your trip date.
 See the Navajo Nation Parks website for more details.
 Permits are $12.00 US per person per 24 hour period.
 Camping at the trailhead is included in the $12 pp fee since the permit is valid for 24 hours.

 The Adeii Eichii Cliffs area is rarely visited.
 On my first visit I found no evidence that someone had driven there in the past several months and there were no directions to the area on English language websites.
 On my last visit I saw some tracks in The Ducks area, and travel directions are now available in Laurent Martres excellent book' "Photographing the Southwest Volume 2 - Arizona, 3rd edition".
 There have been encounters in the past with local "landowners" who will deny access even if you have a valid Navajo Nation permit.
 The directions given below should minimize contact with locals.

 In view of the long and difficult drive to the Adeii Eichii trailhead I suggest you car camp at the trailhead.
 Alternatively the Cameron Trading Post has a good restaurant, room rates are reasonable, and the wifi works!
 Tuba City also has good lodging.

 The Adeii Eichii Cliffs area is at 4,500 feet elevation, about 300 feet higher than Cameron, AZ.
 Due to the elevation difference Adeii Eichii's climate should be about 1-2° F colder than Cameron's.
-Here is historical temperature and rainfall data for Cameron can be found by clickling here.
+Historical temperature and rainfall data for Cameron can be found by clickling here.